lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 3.  **Comparison**: For direct comparison, the pre-computed results are available in the corresponding `outputFromSimulations/tables/` subfolder (e.g., `outputFromSimulations/tables/tab1/`).

+    > **Note on Table 3 and Computation Time:** The simulation for Table 3 can be computationally lengthy.
+As a time-saving alternative, you can use the `cut=true` option in the `seqTest.m` function.
+We provide pre-computed results generated with this setting, which are available in the specific subfolder: **`outputFromSimulations/tables/tab3/cutTrue/`**.
+These results were also generated with a fixed seed to ensure reproducibility and allow you to inspect the outcomes without running the most time-intensive simulation.

 ## Sequential Testing Algorithm: `seqTest.m`

 The function `seqTest.m` implements the sequential testing procedure for factor selection in FMMDE models, as described in Section 3 of the paper.
 This function is a core component of the simulation studies and is used to determine the number of latent factors in the model.